newrelic/newrelic-quickstarts/CONTRIBUTING.md

 ### Website URLs

-> a reference to a website relating tot he pack.
+> a reference to a website relating to the pack.

 - Optional
 - Valid URL only https://www.newrelic.com